zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/execute-update.md

 * Can improve performance in specific scenarios
 * Supports `SetProperty` and `SetProperties`
 * Works with `ExecuteUpdate` and `ExecuteUpdateAsync`

+> **WARNING:** If you are using EF Core 10, make sure to review the following [limitations](https://entityframework-plus.net/ef-core-query-hint#limitations) caused by a bug in EF Core itself.
+This bug has been fixed in EF Core 11.

 ## Summary